-Climbing roses are actually just big shrubs that produce a single flower at the end of each of their long canes.
-Unlike true climbers, such as wisteria, climbing roses lack tendrils that can wrap around supports to lend strength to the plant as it rises toward the sun.
+Climbing roses are actually large rose bushes that produce a single flower at the end of each of their long canes.
+Unlike true climbers, such as wisteria, climbing roses lack tendrils that can wrap around supports to lend strength to the plant as it grows toward the sun.
 As a result, climbing roses quickly wind up with long, gangly-looking canes and few blooms.
-While this type of plant can be perfectly healthy, it's nothing like the photos of thickly-blooming climbing roses you find in magazines.
+While this growth habit can be perfectly healthy, it's nothing like the photos of thickly-blooming climbing roses you see in magazines.

 It's quite possible to train your climbing rose to produce more blooms, but it does take a bit of work.
-There are two good training methods: you can train your climbing rose against a trellis or you can self-peg your plant's long canes.
-Either way, your garden will wind up with more beautiful roses than ever before.
+Two training methods work best: you can train your climbing rose against a trellis or self-peg its long canes.
+Regardless of the training method you use, the result is a climbing rose that produces more beautiful blooms than ever before.

 - Sturdy trellis